aplteam/MarkAPL/MarkAPL.md

 * Any non-default settings of parameters
 * A short description of the problem (not as short as "It did not work!")

-  This is particularly important because I have received a number of bug reports where **_MarkAPL_** did **exactly** what it was supposed to do, so without knowing what the user expected I cannot explain why it did not fulfil the user's expectations, because it **did** work!
+  This is particularly important because I have received a number of bug reports where **_MarkAPL_** did _exactly_ what it was supposed to do, so without knowing what the user expected I cannot explain why it did not fulfil the user's expectations, because it _did_ work!
 One gentleman even insisted that there was nothing to explain because it was a no-brainer.
 Well, it wasn't.

-  So please tell me what you expected to see.
+  So please tell me what you expect to see.

 * The version number of **_MarkAPL_**.